vivekjoshy/openskill.py/docs/source/manual.rst

 Every model comes with a set of parameters that can be set.
 These parameters are used to configure the model to your liking.
 The parameters for all the Weng-Lin models are somewhat similar.

-The default parameters for the :py:class:`.PlackettLuce` model are found here, but you are free to use anything in so far as you don't violate the rules of the underlying assumptions of the model.
+The default parameters for the :py:class:`PlackettLuce <openskill.models.weng_lin.plackett_luce.PlackettLuce>` model are found here, but you are free to use anything in so far as you don't violate the rules of the underlying assumptions of the model.
 The important and relevant parameters here are :code:`mu` and :code:`sigma` with :math:`25` and :math:`25/3` as their default values respectively.